Aditya1101999/linkedin-post-automation/README.md

 # LinkedIn Post Automation

 > [!IMPORTANT]
-> Use with caution, LinkedIn account linked with the application.
+> Use with caution.
+The deployed application is linked to the developer's LinkedIn account.
+To use it yourself, clone the repository and set up the required environment variables.

 ## Overview